paoloVsilva/TRUEFORT_ASSIGNMENT/README.md

  - open index.html to your browser

 ## Notes
- - Since it only used jQuery, no need to server for this
+ - Since it only used jQuery, no need for a server for this

 ## Guide
  - Add button - add dialog will open